jafingerhut/jafingerhut.github.com/transcripts/2012-rich-hickey-the-language-of-the-system.md

 bigger than a program.
 In particular, I am talking about something bigger than a program.
 So the definition of system is - the roots of it are in: stands together.
-And by that I think the interpretation I would take is that, you know, one leg of this stool is not a particularly useful thing.
+And by that I think the interpretation I would take is that one leg of this stool is not a particularly useful thing.
 And a stool with two legs is dangerous, but when you compose enough of the pieces, you end up with something that performs something, a useful function.

 And it is actually these systems that most of us deliver.
 How many people have a main product of their effort that is a single program